Miyanooooo/FinalReport/README.md

-Intermediate Power Supply Reports of mentor group B2.
+The final report of the "Booming Bass Sound Amplifying System" Integrated Project-1 of BSc Electrical Engineering.
+This also includes the Intermediate Power Supply Reports of mentor group B2.